chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/wedding_mantra.md

 ## TAKEAWAYS

 ### Impact
-The feedback I have gotten from the Final Prototype is Positive.
+The feedback I have gotten from the final Prototype is positive.
 My second Usability Study showed that the Design of this App meets the User’s needs.

 **One quote from the peer feedback:**
 > "That’s a pretty good design and flow."